api-platform/docs/core/validation.md

 }
 ```

 Just creating the class is not enough because Symfony does not see this service as being used.
-Therefor to prevent the service to be inlined, you need to enforce it to be public.
+Therefore to prevent the service to be removed, you need to enforce it to be public.

 ```yaml
 # api/config/services.yaml